Britain’s unorthodox deep geothermal plant

 Cornwall was a favourite area for the Romans, who extracted large amounts of precious metals from its mines.

-This continued for the next hundreds of years and reached its peak when Victorian machinery allowed miners to go deeper into mineral-rich formations, which are directly overlapping with these areas now being exploited for geothermal power.
+This continued for hundreds of years and reached its peak when Victorian machinery allowed miners to go deeper into mineral-rich formations, which are directly overlapping with the areas now being exploited for geothermal power.

 Inevitably, when water from the United Downs system is circulated through these mineral motherloads, some metals like Lithium will leach into the fluid and surface together with the hot water that will drive the turbines.